 Drinking too much water can also upset your body’s careful balance of sodium.
 This critical mineral should hover between 135 and 145 mEq/L. But when it drops below 135 mEq/L, a condition called hyponatremia develops.
 This too results in water from the blood stream flowing into the cells, making them swell.

 Hyponametria is more likely in athletes who lose a lot of sodium through sweat.
 Drinking water in this condition only dilutes the sodium density further.
 Hyponatremia has been seen to even cause death in athletes.2

 You’ll start to notice mild symptoms as sodium levels dip below 120 mmol/liter.
 Typically, symptoms like confusion or muscle cramps will be more visible under 110 mmol/liter.
 But when levels drop to 90 to 105 mmol/liter, your symptoms will probably become more severe.
 At first, you might feel drowsy, but it may result in a coma.
 Now, if you’ve had a lot of water in a very short time, the progression from mild to severe may happen pretty fast.3

 Overhydration can also lower potassium levels in the body.
 Loss of potassium may cause hypokalemia, the symptoms of which are vomiting, low blood pressure, paralysis, nausea, and diarrhea.

-This effect may be even more pronounced if you are on anti-diuretic medicines like vasopressin.4 Vasopressin is also a hormone your pituitary releases to retain water in the body, especially in times of stress such as physical exertion.
-So if your body retains water and you keep drinking more water, the result is disastrous.
+This effect may be even more pronounced if you are on anti-diuretic medicines like vasopressin.4 The medicine is the synthetic form of the hormone vasopressin, which helps retain water in the body, especially in times of stress such as physical exertion.
+So if your body is already on a water-retention mode and you keep drinking more water, the result is disastrous.

 4. Causes Muscle Cramps